enrightc/The-Gourmet-Cake-Club/README.md

 ### **Sign Up**
-  - Subtly located on the right side of the navigation bar, users will consistently find a discreet yet accessible sign-up link throughout the website.
+  - Subtly located on the right side of the navigation bar, users will consistently find a discreet yet accessible "Sign Up" link visible throughout the website.
 This strategic placement ensures visibility without distracting users from the content.
   - In addition to the navigation bar link, a second sign-up invitation can be found in the call-to-action section at the bottom of the homepage.
 This reinforces the opportunity for visitors to subscribe and stay connected.
   - Clicking on either sign-up link will seamlessly open a modal, providing users with a simple and user-friendly interface.
 Within the modal, users are prompted to enter their name and email address, facilitating quick and seamless registration for monthly newsletters.
 The modal can be closed by clicking anywhere on the web page.
   - The sign-up link aims to be noticeable and easily accessible, yet unobtrusive, allowing users to engage with the content seamlessly.
 This thoughtful approach ensures a pleasant and non-intrusive user experience.